hpc-dr/day1hpc.github.io/content/english/blog/setting-up-budgets-on-aws/index.md

 ![Example AWS Billing Dashboard](03-example-dashboard.jpg)

 If you only want to set up email notifications, you don’t need to configure an Amazon SNS topic or Slack integration.
-You can proceed directly to the section on [setting up budgets](https://quip-amazon.com/nxhwA8G3waCY/Setting-Up-Budgets-and-Billing-Alerts-on-AWS#temp:C:TYZ6aab5e8d5d924cd8a972c9212).
+You can proceed directly to the section on [setting up budgets](#create-budget).
 * * *

-## Setting up Amazon SNS and Slack Integration
+## Setting up Amazon SNS and Slack Integration {#sns-slack}

 You will be using two AWS services together: [Amazon SNS](https://aws.amazon.com/sns/) and [AWS Chatbot](https://aws.amazon.com/chatbot/).
 Amazon SNS is a cloud-based web service that delivers push messages.
 But, it’s designed to help computers talk to one another, so the format of SNS messages is often not very readable or understandable by people.
 To help with that, we’re going to create a Slack bot that listens to Amazon SNS and turns the messages it gets from the AWS Billing Dashboard into chat messages you can read.

-### Create an Amazon SNS topic
+### Create an Amazon SNS topic {#sns-topic}

 You need to create an Amazon SNS topic.
 Think of a topic like a mailbox or sorting tray for SNS messages.
 You can have many SNS topics, and each SNS topic can have many subscribers.
 A subscriber is a process or service that waits for a message to arrive in the SNS topic then takes action on it.
 If you have an SNS topic with two subscribers and you send a message to it, both subscribers can receive (and act on) it at once.
 This is an example of a software pattern known as *publish/subscribe* (pub/sub).
 It is a very powerful building block for reliable distributed systems.